iomicroservices/baselink-nuxt/content/services/commercial-cleaning/residential-block-cleaning.md

 Common areas are tidied, and external entrances are swept to maintain kerb appeal.
 Cleaners also take care of rubbish removal and recycling so waste areas stay clean and compliant.
 If needed, custom tasks can be added to suit your specific site requirements.

 #description
-Through BaseLink’s platform, you can set up a regular cleaning schedule and customise your service to meet the needs of your building.
+Through BaseLink's platform, you can set up a regular cleaning schedule and customise your service to meet the needs of your building.
 Whether you manage one block or multiple sites, our digital system makes it easy to stay on top of it all — with instant quotes and flexible booking options.

 #description
-We know time is limited for busy property managers, so we’ve removed the back-and-forth.
+We know time is limited for busy property managers, so we've removed the back-and-forth.
 You get a reliable, transparent service with clear pricing, and your account is supported by our in-house team — not a call centre.

 #description
 Payment is collected on the day of the clean, and any additional time is billed in fair 30-minute increments.
 You can easily make adjustments, add special instructions, or manage multiple bookings — all in one place.